eisenhauerIO/tools-online-retail-simulator/workflows/full_validation_workflow.md

      ```
    - If the script fails (non-zero exit code), STOP.
 Ask the user for input before continuing.

+5. **Clean Untracked Files and Directories**
+   - Run:
+     ```bash
+     git clean -xdf
+     ```
+   - This removes all untracked files and directories, ensuring a pristine working directory.

 ---

 - Optionally, validate demo output or add more steps as needed.